Illinois police looking for missing U.S. Navy sailor last seen leaving bar near Lake Michigan

 Gray's mother is holding out hope that her son will be found.

-"We've never not in contact," said Kerry Gray.
+"We're never not in contact," said Kerry Gray.
 "The only time I've ever not heard from my son was when he was in bootcamp.
-We talked 10 times a day - whether it's silly memes, whether it's just texting."
+We talked 10 times a day, whether it's silly memes, whether it's just texting."

 Police and family said Gray left Naval Station Great Lakes on Friday night and headed down to Waukegan for a night of St. Patrick's Day celebrations.